This post contains affiliate links. If you buy through these links, I may earn a small commission.

 If you live on the coast in Canada, you’ll be able to plant bean seeds in the ground much earlier than we can.
 We are in Zone 3 and we need start our beans in the house as seedlings.

 Beans like a warmer soil temperature – beans like 10 C which is about 50 F. And it takes a while for our soil to warm here in the spring.
-So we get a head start and plant bean seeds in the house under lights.
+So we get a head start and plant bean seeds in the house under growing lights.
+It’s often most efficient to start indoors a few weeks before the last frost.

-Later we transplant them into the garden (if they are bush beans) or into the greenhouse (if they are pole beans).
-The beans plants are usually transplanted around mid-June.
+Later we transplant them into the garden (if they are bush beans) or into the greenhouse (if they are climbing beans).
+The beans plants are usually transplanted around mid-June or any time in the late spring to early summer.

 Using Black Bottles for Heat in a Greenhouse